Common Mistakes That Could Lead To 'Keto Crotch' & How To Avoid Them

 As I explain in my book The Hormone Fix, these alkaline foods include leafy greens and most other nonstarchy vegetables such as broccoli, cabbage, and Brussels sprouts; plant-based fats such as avocados, coconut oil, and olive oil; herbs like maca; and some fruits.
 An alkaline keto diet also places less emphasis on more acidic, animal-based fats—which have been found to1 increase bacterial vaginosis.

 When I polled my own community of women enrolled in my online programs, only about 1 percent reported experiencing "keto crotch."
 I attribute this to the fact that they're following a keto-alkaline lifestyle, which helps keep infection-causing, odor-generating microorganisms in check by creating an ideal acid-alkaline balance throughout the body, including the vagina.

-Research suggests that poorly formulated high-fat diets may alter the composition of the gut microbiome for the worse.
-And because the gut microbiome may function as a sort of "reservoir" for vaginal microorganisms, it's thought that keeping the gut healthy and balanced will help keep your vagina healthy and balanced, too—and likely reduce your likelihood of experiencing "keto crotch."
+Research suggests2 that poorly formulated high-fat diets may alter the composition of the gut microbiome for the worse.
+And because the gut microbiome may function3 as a sort of "reservoir" for vaginal microorganisms, it's thought that keeping the gut healthy and balanced will help keep your vagina healthy and balanced, too—and likely reduce your likelihood of experiencing "keto crotch."